Two linearities for quantum computing in the lambda calculus: Introduction

 This language permits expressing quantum algorithms with a very precise information about the nature of the data processed by these algorithms.

 \paragraph*{Outline of the paper}

-In Section~\ref{sec:calculus} we introduce the calculus, without tensor.
-In Section~\ref{sec:tensor} we extend the language with a tensor operator for multiple-qubits systems, and state the Subject Reduction property of the resulting system.
-In Section~\ref{sec:denSem} we provide a straightforward interpretation of the calculus considering base types as sets of vectors, and types $S(\cdot)$ as vector spaces.
+Section~\ref{sec:QC} introduces some basic notations and concepts of quantum computing.
+In Section~\ref{sec:calculus} we introduce the calculus, without product.
+In Section~\ref{sec:tensor} we extend the language with a $n$-ary Cartesian product for multiple-qubits systems.
+In Section~\ref{sec:SR} we state and prove the Subject Reduction property.
+In Section~\ref{sec:SN} we state and prove the Strong Normalization property.
+Then, in Section~\ref{sec:denSem} we provide a straightforward interpretation of the calculus considering base types as sets of vectors, and types $S(\cdot)$ as vector spaces.
 In Section~\ref{sec:examples} we express two non-trivial example in our calculus: the Deutsch algorithm and the Teleportation algorithm, demonstrating the expressivity of the proposed language.
 Finally, in Section~\ref{sec:conclusion}, we conclude.
-There are also five appendices: Appendix~\ref{ap:QC} gives a quick introduction to quantum computing.
-Appendix~\ref{ap:proofsSR} have the detailed proofs of Subject Reduction (Section~\ref{sec:SR}), Appendix~\ref{ap:proofsDS} have the detailed proofs of the Interpretation (Section~\ref{sec:denSem}), Appendices~\ref{ap:Deutsch} and \ref{ap:telep} have more details of the examples given in Section~\ref{sec:examples}.
+There are also two appendices, \ref{ap:Deutsch} and \ref{ap:telep}, which have more details of the examples given in Section~\ref{sec:examples}.